-When people have nurturing, protective, wise parents and no trauma throughout childhood, therapy is likely to be short.
+When people have nurturing, protective, wise parents and no or minimal trauma throughout childhood, therapy is likely to be short.
 Usually in this case, people come to therapy for an event such as a rape, abortion, mugging, or car accident; a loss such as a death, job loss, or divorce; or a dilemma, like being unhappy in a relationship or job.

 In these cases, just talking about the issues, grieving the losses, getting compassionate understanding and wise insight, can resolve the situation.
 Depending on how much and how deeply you want to make use of therapy, this can be one session, or six months.